 You should report your injuries to your employer within 30 days to protect your right to workers’ compensation benefits.

-You’ll generally have four years from the accident date to file a personal injury lawsuit if you’re eligible to pursue damages from a third party.
-However, you may have less time in certain situations, so contact us today to preserve your legal rights.
+You’ll generally have two years from the accident date to file a personal injury lawsuit if you’re eligible to pursue damages from a third party.
+However, you may have more or less time in certain situations, so contact us today to preserve your legal rights.

 Contact a Destin Workplace Accidents Lawyer For a Free Consultation